szymonmaszke/torchlambda/README.md

 - [Docker](https://docs.docker.com/) at least of version `17.05` is required.
-See [Official Docker's documentation](https://docs.docker.com/) for installation instruction for your operating system
+See [Official Docker's documentation](https://docs.docker.com/) for installation instruction specific to your operating system

 - Install `torchlambda` through [pip](https://pypi.org/project/pip/), [Python](https://www.python.org/)
 version `3.6` or higher is needed.
-You could also install this software within [conda](https://docs.conda.io/en/latest/) or other virutal environment of your choice.
+You could also install this software within [conda](https://docs.conda.io/en/latest/) or other virtual environment of your choice.
 Following command should be sufficient:

   ```shell
   $ pip install --user torchlambda